Andrew Bremberg: Career

 Bremberg, alongside Marc Short and Rick Dearborn, coordinated with aides of Senator Mitch McConnell in employing the Congressional Review Act to reverse 13 regulations made late in the presidency of Barack Obama by creating an Excel spreadsheet of targets, eventually being able to eliminate over twice as many regulations as they had anticipated.

 In September 2018, President Trump announced his intent to nominate Bremberg as the next Representative of the United States to the European Office of the United Nations in Geneva with the rank of ambassador.
 His nomination was confirmed by a 50–44 vote on October 22, 2019.
 Bremberg presented his credentials to Director-General Tatiana Valovaya in Geneva on November 12, 2019.

+Bremberg has collaborated to Project 2025; he is thanked for his contribution to Chapter 1: "White House Office".